Costa Rica’s thriving housing market

 Visitor arrivals are increasing

-Gross rental yields on residential property in Costa Rica remain generally healthy, at around 5.6% to 8.6% at end-2016, based on Global Property Guide research.
+Gross rental yields on residential property in Costa Rica remain generally healthy, at around 5.6% to 8.6%, based on Global Property Guide research.
 These are quite good returns, even when costs such as taxes and other costs are subtracted from the gross figures.

 San Jose houses generate on average 8.6% returns - surprisingly good!